PolymerLabs/kaon-experimental/README.md

 There are a few things that mitigate this impact:

   1. It should be rare that the whole tree will update.
+     First, since Kaon supports
-Since Kaon supports custom equality checks and identity checks, it will be possible to prune updates to subtrees when their data hasn't changed.
+     custom equality checks and identity checks, it will be possible to prune updates to subtrees when their data hasn't changed.
 Kaon will play particularly well with immutable data models, much like Om.
+     Second, Kaon can track which properties on an element changed, and update only the portions of the tree which depend on those properties, not the whole tree.
   2. Updates can be flushed synchronously.
 If we know that no other code will mutate an element, we can reconcile it immediately after applying updates from within Kaon, skipping the microtasks altogether.
 This should be